KidPudel/Iggy-s-Vault/backend/docker/docker volumes.md

+Volumes are persistent data stores for containers, created and managed by Docker.
+Created volumes stored within directory of a Docker host.
+When mounted this directory is what being mounted into. the container.
+Similar to bind mounts, except volumes are managed by Docker and are isolated from the core functionality of the host machine.
 Volumes are preferred mechanism for persisting data generated and used by Docker containers.
 Unlike [[bind mounts]] that are dependent on the directory structure and OS of the host machine, volumes are completely managed by Docker.